vanessacl/Analog-clock-JS/README.md

   - CSS
   - JavaScript

-Visit this link to see the clock working.
+Visit this link to see the clock working: https://analog-clock-js.netlify.app/

 <img src="images/cover.png" width= "450">